When does the Orthodontist Remove Braces – Dentist in Spring Texas

 Adapting to life with braces on was hard enough, wasn’t it?
 However, it can be as difficult to adapt to life without braces.
 You had already developed a new way of talking, eating, and doing everything else you need to do with your teeth.
 You will have to find a way to do all those things without your braces on.

 Your orthodontist will issue you with a retainer to wear after taking your braces off.
 It will help you adjust to your new life.
 However, it may impede several activities.
 For starters, you may find it difficult to pronounce certain words, which will be annoying and uncomfortable.
 There is no way to get around this, and the best thing to do is to accept your situation and understand that it is necessary and only temporary.

 You will also find it difficult to chew your food like you used to – however, you should cope with this within the first two days.
 Finally, you may find yourself drooling as you cannot hold saliva in as efficiently as you would without a retainer.
 However, it is quickly manageable as all you will need to avoid opening your mouth when you are not talking.

 The retainer will come off soon enough, but you will still have to adhere to some recommendations as you adapt.
 For starters, it is not advisable to eat chewy snacks that were permanently forbidden when you had your braces on.
 Additionally, you will need to wait for about three weeks before you can go through other oral procedures such as teeth whitening.
 Finally, you need to brush and floss regularly to keep your teeth healthy and looking good.

 Let us Examine Your Braces!

-> How long have you had your braces?
+How long have you had your braces?
 We at Vita Dental will examine your teeth and braces to determine whether they can come off.
-We have some of the best orthodontists on Spring, Texas at your service.
-Visit our website on check in at our offices to learn more.
+We have some of the best orthodontists in Spring, Texas at your service.
+Visit the Spring Texas Dentist website now on check-in at our offices to learn more.